 Google Business Profile (formerly Google My Business) is the listing that Google displays when someone searches for your business or an activity in your geographic area.
 It appears in search results and on Google Maps.

 It’s a free tool, but its effectiveness depends heavily on how it’s managed.
-An incomplete listing with incorrect hours or no photos generates fewer clicks and contacts than a well-maintained, regularly updated one.
-For the full method, follow our practical Google My Business guide.
+An incomplete listing with incorrect opening hours or no photos generates fewer clicks and contacts than a well-maintained, regularly updated one.

 The case for paid directories